To offer hope as we provide assistance to our neighbors in need

 The Story of ICA Food Shelf

-It all started in 1971 when two couples, aware of the mounting need in our community, began distributing food and clothing from a house in downtown Hopkins.
-Shortly after, ICA Food Shelf was incorporated by a coalition of 5 churches from Hopkins and Minnetonka.
+ICA Food Shelf (Intercongregation Communities Association) began in 1971 when two couples, aware of the mounting need in our community, began distributing food and clothing from a house in downtown Hopkins.
+Shortly after, ICA Food Shelf was incorporated by a coalition of five churches from Hopkins and Minnetonka.
 For many years, ICA bagged food for neighbors in need from an old white house on Williston Road.

 In 2007 ICA opened a wonderful facility with the support of St. David's Episcopal Parish and the community, allowing the addition of a warehouse and office space to accommodate the increased need.
 Then, in 2014 ICA began serving our neighbors at 11588 K-Tel Drive in Minnetonka, near the border of Hopkins.
 This new site was designed as a “choice” food shelf model.
 Clients choose the food they want for their families, adding more dignity to their experience and ensuring higher usability of groceries.
 ICA K-Tel serves neighbors by appointment during daytime, evening, and weekend hours.